 As if The Parker didn’t have enough to offer to keep you planted firmly on location during your stay, you don’t even have to leave to get some shopping taken care of.
 Recently added around the corner from the concierge is a finely curated Trina Turk boutique.
 Having just turned 20 years young, the ageless brand has everything one would need while on vacation in the desert.
 From boldly patterned and colorful floor sweeping caftans, straw woven handbags and oversized floppy hats (to keep you ultra posh by the pool), to bikinis, crocheted coverups, home accessories, shoes and activewear, it’s safe to say you may need to bring an extra bag with you to pack what you plan on taking home.

-SOURCE: Ann Street Studio – Read entire story here.
+SOURCE: Olivia Palermo’s Style Blog and Website – Read entire story here.